Billy Crawford - Guitar, Vocals

 The common denominator in all of this is Billy Crawford – raised playing bass in church, then gaining an early hard-rock pedigree on electric guitar.
 But for the past three decades, he has turned his six-string action toward the blues.

 For much of the 1990s, audiences around the world heard Crawford’s intense work with blues-rocker Deborah Coleman.
-He gave up the road in 2002, when his wife gave birth to their son.
-Turns out, son Tyler is a little guitar hotshot, too.
+He gave up the road in 2002, with the birth of his son, Tyler Crawford.

 But his daddy still has something to say.
 His Bristol-based Billy Crawford Band includes some of that region’s finest blues men.
 The fire is still burning blue from Crawford’s Guitar, as he rips through blues, ballads, rock, surf – even New Orleans-style.

 Underpinning it all is a band with plenty of energy and mastery of dynamics.
 Go to thebillycrawfordband.com to hear and see more and find out when the band is playing in your town.

 Like a lot of kids growing up in East Tennessee, Crawford dug into hard rock.
 Randy Rhoads, Ritchie Blackmore and Gary Moore were big influences.
 But like Moore, Crawford turned to the blues.
 B.B.
 King and Elvis Presley were his earliest influences.

 “If I saw B.B.'s name in the TV Guide I would beg to stay up and watch Johnny Carson with my Dad, to see Him with Lucille,” Crawford remembers.